bdecentgmbh/moodle-block_dash/README.md

 * **Field definition**: Represents a predefined field that can be added to a data grid.
 * **Field attribute**: An attribute changes how field definition output is formatted.
 * **Data grid**: Get data to be displayed in a grid or downloaded as a formatted file.
+* **Query template**: Query templates are written by developers to define which data to include.
+These are typically joins, because selects, wheres, ordering, etc is handled elsewhere (and is often dynamic).

 ### Field definitions